BastiKopo/TVTelegramBingX/README.md

 - Send market orders to BingX using the official REST API.
 - Expose a FastAPI webhook that can be called directly from TradingView.
 - Watch open positions and submit reduce-only take-profit orders once a configurable price move occurs.
+- Apply a configurable stop-loss that closes positions when the price moves against you.

 ## Project layout